maize-genetics/phg_v2/docs/convenience_commands.md

 ### Create a table of haplotype IDs by reference range

 > Creates a tab-delimited table of haplotype IDs by reference range
-> coordinats and sample IDs
+> coordinates and sample IDs

 **Command** - `sample-hapid-by-range`